Government Land Monitor

 When an agency proposes to purchase, compulsorily acquire or sell land, or to grant or take an option over land, VGLM approval must be obtained:

-- where the land is part of a project or where the land being offered for sale or being purchased or compulsorily acquired, comprises two or more properties/parcels/allotments/ titles amounting in total to $750,000 or more;
+- if the land is part of a project; or if the land being offered for sale or being purchased or compulsorily acquired, comprises two or more properties/parcels/allotments/ titles amounting in total to $750,000 or more

 - for trade sales, sales of infrastructure assets and state-owned enterprises involving land in accordance with section 6.6 of VGLM Policy - see below.